lukeschleder/CB-code-challenge/README.md

 Duration: 1 Week Sprint

-- For this Cloudburst code challenge I built a conifer cache application!
+- For this code challenge I built a Conifer Cache MN application!
-We are able to see conifers that exist in our DB.
+This app allows you to create update and delete conifers in your firebase database.
+It will list all conifers you have created on the Home page.
 We are also able to see a detailed view for each individual conifer including information such as name, scientific name, form, bark, leaf, seeds, range, image of the conifer, and field observations.
 We're also able to edit our conifer's name, scientific name, form, bark, leaf, seeds, range, image URL, and field observations.
 - This list of conifers is just a part of a larger idea of having a nature journal.
 Future development of this project would include the ability to upload photos you've taken while out in the field.
 I would also like to expand the idea to include lists of other parts of the MN ecosystem such as Deciduous trees, birds, common mammals, reptiles, etc.  The goal would be to have an app where you could record your personal experiences and observations of the natural world while also educating yourself about MN's robust ecosystem.

 ## Database Setup